headassbtw/Mantle/research.md

 ## Headers
 0xFFFF *MAY* be a header for something, in `lumps/characters.hgh_grenadier.core` the chunks near the bottom of the file start with `0xFFFF`, and then *visually* some of the same data as one another, which could indicate an asset type

+## Textures
+importing the entire .core archive into gimp as raw data gives results *visually* similar to a `BC1_UNORM_SRGB` dds file.
+Could be correlated however I haven't looked yet.